 Best practices for designing a Spanner Graph schema

-This document describes how to create efficient queries by using best practices for designing Spanner Graph schemas.
-Schema design can be iterative, so we recommend that you first identify critical query patterns to guide your schema design.
+This document describes how to create efficient queries by using best practices for designing Spanner Graph schemas. for designing Spanner Graph schemas.
+You can iterate on your schema design, so we recommend that you first identify critical query patterns to guide your schema design.

 For general information about Spanner schema design best practices, see Schema design best practices.